-Skin Cancer Signs & Prevention
+Skin Cancer Signs & Prevention in Santa Barbara, CA

 With skin cancer being one of the most common types of cancers, it’s incredibly important for our patients to be able to spot those early warning signs of skin cancer.
 While everyone should visit our dermatologists once a year for skin cancer screenings; unfortunately, this simple but potentially life-saving tool is often not utilized by many people.
 Since anyone can develop skin cancer, it’s vital that you start taking these annual skin cancer screenings seriously, and that you also know what to look for when it comes to changes in your own skin.